Prosperteni/recipe-page-main/README.md

 From this project, I learnt how to use SCSS better and I learnt how to use less code.
 In the course of this project, I learnt how to nest my codes better and how to manipulate containers and the children objects within those containers.

-To see how you can add code snippets, see below:

-If you want more help with writing markdown, we'd recommend checking out [The Markdown Guide](https://www.markdownguide.org/) to learn more.

 ### Continued development

 I am very initrigued and intrested in IT, this stage in my life, I am more inclined to robotics and Artificial